CollinJoseph212/Cyberpatriot-Scripts/README.md

 # Cyberpatriot-Scripts
-This repository is has some scripts to help during competitions
+Welcome to the Cyberpatriot Script repository.
+Some scripts in this reposittory has some bugs and things that I have to fix, but they work for right now.